coreos/fedora-coreos-config/live/README.md

-These files will be copied to the target installer ISO via the CoreOS Assembler buildextend-installer call.
-It picks up all files in the coreos/fedora-coreos-config/installer/ directory and copies them to the base of the ISO.
+These files will be copied to the target live ISO via the CoreOS Assembler buildextend-live call.
+It picks up all files in the coreos/fedora-coreos-config/live/ directory and copies them to the base of the ISO.

 Files currently copied are: